 Mr Gian Fulgoni

-Executive Chairman and Co-founder, comScore Inc
+Co-founder and Executive Chairman Emeritus, comScore Inc

 Professor David Pettifer

-Retired Partner, PwC
+Former Partner, PwC

 David Pettifer is an advisor to, and a former consulting partner with, PricewaterhouseCoopers.
 As a consultant with PwC he led major strategic and operational projects in a number of industries including financial services, energy, oil and gas, and retail.
 For the last four years he has led PwC's consulting practice in the North of England and has been a member of the firm's Northern Leadership Team.